Lymington Seafood Festival

-So you thought the New Forest was all about the, er, forest?
-Wrong.
+So you thought the New Forest was all about the, err, forest?
+Wrong!

 Yes, though we love the wild ponies, ancient oaks and semi-legal food foraging — we’ve also got a thing for the oft’ overlooked coastline skirting Hampshire’s world-famous woodland.

-That’s why Team Muddy Hants has block booked the weekend of 11 August, and you should too.
-Why hello there Lymington Seafood Festival.
+That’s why Team Muddy Hants has block booked the weekend of 16 – 18 July 2021, and you should too.
+Why hello there, Lymington Seafood Festival.

-We’ll be donning our floatiest tea dresses and our on point-est straw bags to waft around this celebration of all things fruit de mer, now in its second year; a cool 15,ooo people visited in 2017.
+We’ll be donning our floatiest tea dresses to waft around this celebration of all things fruit de mer.

 Fish not your thing?
 Fear not.
-There will be plenty of non-seafood stalls amongst the 85 local food producers taking part as well as an arts and crafts market.
+There will be plenty of non-seafood stalls amongst the 80+ local food producers taking part.

 It’s all for a brilliant cause as well.
-This year’s festival charity is Sail 4 Cancer which provides sailing respite breaks for families affected by cancer.
+This year’s festival charity is Lymington Sailability which provides sailing and powerboating experiences for people with disabilities.

 The sensible stuff: